 If you require help contacting your local authorised mental health service, you can telephone the 24 Hour Mental Health Hotline on 1300 MH CALL (1300 64 22 55) or alternatively call 13HEALTH (13 43 25 84).
 A General Practitioner (GP) may also assist in completing Part B.

-On receiving the completed application, the Tribunal will contact the Applicant and a hearing will be organised to determine the application.
+On receiving the completed application form, the Tribunal will contact the Applicant and a hearing will be organised to allow the Tribunal to consider the application.

 The Mental Health Act 2016 requires that an Applicant be given three (3) days’ notice of the hearing however an Applicant may agree to waive the three (3) days’ notice.